 The 10 best questions to ask your mortgage broker

-Finding the best mortgage broker can be tricky, so we’ll run through the 10 best questions to ask before signing on the dotted line.
+Finding the right mortgage broker can be tricky, so we’ll run through the 10 best questions to ask before you hire one.

 The housing market remains volatile despite mortgage rates easing significantly, but they remain high compared to historic lows.

-One way to tackle these challenges is to find a mortgage broker who can scan the whole market for the best deals.
+One way to tackle these challenges is to find an independent mortgage broker who can scan the whole market for the best deals.

-You could also consider a mortgage adviser, but they usually recommend mortgages from a specific lender, so there is typically less choice.
+You could also consider a ‘restricted’ or ‘tied’ mortgage broker, but they usually recommend mortgages from a smaller panel of lenders, so there is typically less choice, but fees may be lower.

-Here are the 10 best questions to ask your mortgage broker.
+The best questions to ask your mortgage broker

 1. Are you regulated?